 res

-# Example 2: Regression statistics with custom plot strings and by variable
+# Example 2: Regression statistics with custom plot request and by variable

 res <- proc_reg(iris, model = "Sepal.Length = Petal.Length",